-The process begins with a borrower who wants to complete a real estate project such as a house flip or new home build.
+The process begins with a borrower who wants to complete a real estate project, such as a house flip or building a new home.

-The borrower will submit an application for a specific project with all required documents and Groundfloor will review the documents and decide whether to offer a loan or not.
+Then, the borrower will apply to a specific project with all required documents, and Groundfloor will review the documents and decide whether to offer a loan or not.

-Groundfloor assesses the risk of each loan using a proprietary grading algorithm qualified by the SEC that takes into account 1) the valuation and strength of the project and 2) the experience and risk profile of the borrower.
+Groundfloor assesses the risk of each loan using a proprietary grading algorithm qualified by the SEC that takes into account:

 Real estate developers can access a loan application online to find financing for their projects.

 The process is simple, and borrowers can start a loan application and save it to complete at a later time.

 The platform boasts that it can close loans in as little as three weeks.

 How Do Groundfloor Investors Make Money?

 When a loan is funded fully, the loan will close, and the borrower draws funds on a schedule while completing the renovation or build.